Can eBay Sellers Have Multiple Accounts?

 According to its official rules, eBay has no objection to sellers opening multiple selling accounts and using all of them simultaneously.
 As sellers grow, they're often interested in organizing their selling more efficiently by opening multiple eBay accounts and stores.
 For example, if a seller specializes in clothing, she may want one account for that, and a separate account for everything else.
-Or, a seller may want to separate items purchased for resale from their own personal items by having 2 or more accounts.
+Or, a seller may want to separate items purchased for resale from their own personal items.

 Though selling using multiple accounts is allowed, there are some important things to understand about eBay and the use of multiple accounts.
 For instance, under eBay's rules: